sagemath/trac_to_gh/Issue 9249.md

 CC:  mvngu

-is_hamiltonian always returned False when no LP solver was installed.
+is_hamiltonian always returned False when no LP solver was installed (as reported by Minh http://groups.google.com/group/sage-devel/browse_frm/thread/66b6459477590590)

-Fixed !
+This is fixed by the current patch.
+It also introduces a new module defining special Sage exceptions, as discussed in the same thread.

+requires #9230

 Nathann